LiteraLingo-Workspace/LiteraLingo_H4I_Project/README.md

 ![Next.js page routing diagram](documentation-pic1.png)

 For more information about dynamic page routing, see the [Next.js docs](https://nextjs.org/docs/app/building-your-application/routing/defining-routes)

+### Creating Google Cloud APIs

+Open [Google Cloud Console](https://console.cloud.google.com/apis/credentials), create a project, and create an OAuth consent screen.
+Add your own Google Account as a test user.

+Switch to the credentials page, click create credentials, then OAuth Client ID.
+Set Application type to Web Application, `http://localhost:3000` as an authorized JavaScript origin, and `http://localhost:3000/api/auth/callback/google` as an Authorized Redirect URL.

 ### Sending HTTP requests from the frontend